 The first step to prepare for a natural birth is to select the best OBGYN or midwife to support you in the journey.
 This goes hand-in-hand with finding the best maternity hospital or birth center.
 Remember, this is your birth, and you’re in the driver’s seat.
 It’s in your best interest to surround yourself with a birth team that is supportive of your plans for a natural birth.

 Table of contents

+The best OBGYN isn’t a title to be won by one specific doctor.
+The answer is as individual as you are.
+What you’re looking for is the best OBGYN or midwife for you.
 You need to trust the caregiver that you invite to your birth.
+You want to be sure that you share the same birth philosophies.
 His or her attitudes about birth will, inevitably, affect your labor experience.

 If you choose a doctor or midwife who is known to push labor inductions, epidurals, and c-sections, your chance of having a natural birth has just plummeted.
 On the other hand, if you choose a caregiver that encourages non-pharmacologic pain management and believes that birth is safe and normal, your chances for a natural birth are much higher.

 So before you pick up the phone and schedule your first prenatal appointment, there’s an order I want you to follow to help you find the best caregiver: